 Journaling opens up an outlet for processing and analyzing emotions and fuels self-awareness.
 This familiarity with one’s inner self generates the ability to empathize – to be able to better understand what others around you are feeling.

-This ability to perceive and manage your emotions and that of the people around you is a mark of emotional intelligence and helps you connect with yourself and others on a much deeper level.
+This ability to perceive and manage your emotions and that of the people

 The emotional release one experiences from journaling aids in lowering stress, anxiety, and induces better sleep.1